staedi/staedi.github.io/_posts/2021-02-15-ggplot-dual-axis.md

 ## Why not just avoiding it?
 Despite its drawbacks, clearly, there are situations that we can't just ditch the use of dual-axis.
 For instance, we often want to investigate the relationships between two different features.
 It's not so effective when we have two separate plots as our eyes have to roll between them.

-## `ggplot2`
+## Dual axis on `ggplot2`
 `ggplot2`, a popular graphic library in `R` is my favorite one.
 While I don't use `R` on a daily basis, `ggplot` keeps me from abandoning `R` entirely and jumping to `Python`.
 Not to mention *seaborn* or *matplotlib*, no graphing tools can win over `ggplot2` for its visual appeal and straightforward grammar.

-## Dual axis on `ggplot2`
-Unlike in other popular graphing tools, `ggplot2` doesn't provide an automatic way to create dual axis.
+However, unlike other popular graphing tools, `ggplot2` doesn't provide an automatic way to create dual axis.
 In other words, when implementing it, one has to transform the range of one axis to that of the other.
 This is not how other tools make dual axis.
 In Excel for instance, when you add an additional y-axis, the range is automatically adjusted with the selected data.

 ### Calculating the range